What is the task of the city archive?

-The Innsbruck City Archives document the history of the city from its beginnings to the 21st century.
-However, the wealth of material from photos and postcards to oil paintings and flyers to documents and files is not kept just to collect dust.
-On the contrary: systematically recorded, the documents can be viewed by anyone interested - whether professor of history or amateur historian.
-In addition to the large stock of books, hundreds of journals and newspapers are also accessible and can be consulted within a few minutes.
-Large parts of the holdings can be searched online .
+The Innsbruck City Archive documents the history of the city from its beginnings to the 21st century.
+The wealth of material, from photos and postcards to oil paintings, flyers, documents and files, is not just kept to collect dust.
+On the contrary: the documents are systematically recorded and can be viewed by anyone interested - whether you are a professor of history or an amateur historian.
+In addition to the large collection of books, hundreds of journals and newspapers are also accessible and can be viewed within a few minutes.
+Large parts of the collection can be searched online:

 Are you interested in contributions to the current exhibitions, the history of Innsbruck's aviation pioneers or treasures and curiosities of the city archive?
 Just sit back and enjoy an acoustic foray through the city's history with the City Archive's broadcasts.